AidenEscamilla/Johann/README.md

 ## Design process
-- Current stage of development: 6.
-Lyrics Extraction and Storage
+- Current stage of development: 12 & 13.
+Tests & Documentation
 ### 1. Conceptualization

 Define the project's objectives, focusing on creating a music recommendation system based on sentiment analysis of song lyrics.
 Identify the need for a web crawler, sentiment analysis algorithm, and integration with Spotify, Genius.com, and ChatGpt.